Kristine Xie

 Current information suggests that older people and people of any age who have serious underlying medical conditions might be at higher risk for severe illness from COVID-19.

-Based upon available information to date in June 2021, those at increased risk for severe illness from COVID-19 include:
+Those at increased risk for severe illness from COVID-19 include:

 People with chronic lung diseases, including COPD (chronic obstructive pulmonary disease), asthma (moderate-to-severe), interstitial lung disease, cystic fibrosis, and pulmonary hypertension.